-Chair: Vladimir Tikunov (Russia) Vice-Chair: Horst Kremers (Germany)
+Chair: Vladimir Tikunov (Russia) Vice-chair: Horst Kremers (Germany)

-- To produce a methodological structure for GIS and Cartographic basis of sustainable development (SD) of territories. - The organization of events (including presentations of projects, holding conferences etc.), on which experts from the different spheres of Cartography, Geoinformation and neighboring disciplines (environmental sciences, regional and cross-border planning etc.) would be involved.
-In particular to hold conferences that will bring together the different experts interested in sustainable development of territories.
-The press will be

-- involved for propagation of achievements of cartography and GIS. - To organise regional workshops and summer-schools on GIS and Cartography for developing projects in Sustainable Development. - To provide the connections and performance of teamwork, holding conferences, schools with the adjacent organizations - the IGU Commission on Geographical Information Sciences, CODATA (ICSU Committee on Data for Science and Technology), Digital Earth, UNIGIS, ENVIROINFO etc. - To continue the work on realization of international conferences InterCarto, which since 1994 were annually carried out in Russia and in other countries (http://susgis.net). - Document and publish best practice results, proceedings of conferences, textbook on geoinformatics contributions to sustainable development. - To encourage and support the involvement of student cartographers in the commission activities.
-Since two years there is continuing success of funding student participation in the SD Commission activities. - Cooperate with other ICA Commissions (e.g. "Education and training", "Management and Economics of Map Production", "Digital Technologies in Cartographic Heritage")
+- To produce a methodological structure for GIS and cartographic basis of sustainable development. - To organize events (including presentations of projects, holding InterCarto/InterGIS conferences etc.) and hold conferences in particular that will bring together different experts interested in the sustainable development. - To organize regional workshops and summer-schools on GIS and cartography for developing projects in Sustainable Development. - To provide the connections and performance of teamwork, holding conferences, schools with the adjacent organizations - the IGU Commission on Geographical Information Sciences, CODATA (ICSU Committee on Data for Science and Technology), Digital Earth, UNIGIS, ENVIROINFO etc. - To document and publish best practice results, proceedings of conferences, textbooks on geoinformatics, and contributions to sustainable development.
+To publish a new magazine Cartography under umbrella of GI&SD ICA commission. - To encourage and support the involvement of student of cartography in the commission activities.